nd-crane/trusted_ke/evaluations/automatic/README.md

 **New results using SemEval script**
 [TO-DO]

+The results below are the ones included in the paper, but need to be updated:

 ### CoNLL-2003 Labeled Entities
 |                                         | Strict  | Exact  | Partial  | Type    |